Which city is cheaper, Lagos or Mykonos?

 While not known for its hiking, Mykonos has a few options.
 This island doesn't have any real hiking but you can walk to the beach along the road.
 The island is mostly flat.

-Lagos has a variety of shopping areas worth visiting.
+Shopping is a popular activity when visiting Lagos.
 The town has a long history of local artisan crafts.
 You can head to the seafront promenade and find local traditional items such as ceramics, leather goods, and jewelry.

 With a huge array of activities for kids, Lagos is very family-friendly.
 You can spend days hanging out on the beautiful beaches, but there are so many other activities that the whole family will enjoy.
 Explore the caves in kayaks, take surfing lessons, head for the zoo, or go dolphin watching.
 There are also plenty of playgrounds and kid-friendly restaurants around town.